-Two volunteer groups, the North Country Snowmobile Club and the Michigan Trails and Recreation Alliance of Land and the Environment (MI-TRALE), help to maintain recreation trails in the County.
-The work of these groups is supported by Michigan's Department of Natural Resources (DNR).
-However, additional partnerships with volunteer groups are desirable.
+Many volunteer groups, including six snowmobile clubs and Michigan Trails and Recreation Alliance of Land and the Environment (MI-TRALE), help to maintain motorized recreation trails in the County.
+The work of these groups is supported by partial funding from the Department of Natural Resources (DNR).
+The volunteers of the Peter Wolfe and Ni-Miikanaake Chapter of the North Country Trail Association are primarily responsible for the development, maintenance, protection, and promotion of the NCT throughout the county.
+Additional partnerships with volunteer groups are desirable.

 The Ontonagon Valley Sportsman Club helps to promote fishing and hunting recreation across the whole county.
 The future development of Himanka Hill Family Recreation Area and potentially the Firesteel River Beach Area presents an opportunity to engage volunteer recreation groups in the planning, development, and maintenance of these assets.